Resilience-Building Leadership Professional Coach (RBLP-C)

 Standards

 Task 1: Analyze team climate.
 Task 2: Earn trust.
 Task 3: Treat people with respect.
 Task 4: Enforce accountability.
 Task 5: Encourage people to have fun.
-Task 6: Manage expectations.
+Task 6: Manage expectations about adversity.
 Task 7: Be there when the going gets tough.

 Task 1: Analyze team cohesion.
 Task 2: Organize people to work in teams.
 Task 3: Promote trust between team members.
 Task 4: Ensure mutual respect between team members.
 Task 5: Keep the team informed.
-Task 6: Keep people focused on the mission.
+Task 6: Keep people focused on the mission during adversity.
 Task 7: Talk about setbacks.

 Task 1: Analyze individual purpose.
 Task 2: Demonstrate character.
 Task 3: Show genuine concern for people.
 Task 4: Encourage individual learning.
 Task 5: Delegate responsibility.
 Task 6: Empower decision-making.
 Task 7: Train the team.

-Task 1: Analyze experiential team learning capacity.
-Task 2: Orient on team goals.
+Task 1: Analyze team learning capacity.
+Task 2: Set collective goals for teams.
 Task 3: Encourage constructive dialogue.
 Task 4: Build new mental models.

 Endorsements